uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-vision/computer-vision.md

 {image file-path="img/chapters/steep-sign-translated.jpg" alt="Visual computing: translating a sign"}

-My phone has been able to translate the "careful" and "steep" characters, but it hasn’t recognised the last character in the line.
+This app has been able to translate the "careful" and "steep" characters, but it hasn’t recognised the last character in the line.
 Why do you think that might be?

 {panel type="teacher-note"}